THE MOUNT EPHRAIM BOARD OF EDUCATION

 THE MOUNT EPHRAIM EDUCATION ASSOCIATION

-This Agreement is entered into this 11th day of December 2006, by and between the Board of Education of the Borough of Mount Ephraim, New Jersey, hereinafter called the “Board,” and the Mount Ephraim Education Association, hereinafter called the “Association.”
+This Agreement entered into this 29th day of March 2004, by and between the Board of Education of the Borough of Mount Ephraim, New Jersey, hereinafter called the “Board,” and the Mount Ephraim Education Association, hereinafter called the “Association.”

 A. Pursuant to N.J.S.A.
 34:13A.-1 et seq., known as the “New Jersey Employer-Employee Relations Act,” the Board recognizes the Association as the exclusive representative for the purpose of collective negotiations concerning the terms and conditions of employment for all regularly employed certificated personnel under contract for the Board:

-1. All administrators, including but not limited to Superintendent/Principal, Supervisor of Curriculum and Instruction/Principal, Supervisor of Special Services, Business Administrator/Board Secretary
+1. All administrators, including but not limited to Chief School Administrator, Supervisor of Curriculum and Instruction, Business Administrator/Board Secretary

 2. Administrative Secretaries

 4. Long-term Substitutes